cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_05_ads_helm_chart_3_Advanced.md

 ====================================================

 ## Learning Goal
-- Define dependencies to other charts
+- Define dependencies to other charts by connection users ands ads.
-- ...

 ## Prerequisite

 - uninstall all charts for **users** and **ads**.

 ## Step 1: Create file `requirements.yaml` in the `bulletinboard-ads` folder

 ```
 dependencies: